martinsmith1968/WindowExtensions/README.md

 This was originally intended as a remedy to the widely known Multi-Monitor bug in Windows that doesn't restore window positions when unlocking or activating /  deactivating monitors.

-Window positions are saved to a file in the Users data folder (E.g. %APPDATA%\Roaming\WindowExtensions)
+Window positions are saved to a file in the Users data folder (E.g. %APPDATA%\WindowExtensions)

 ### Desktop Icons